SeanTshark/civ-ipriot-smiley/knowledge_and_evidence.md

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

 > If we compare the Sad and Happy classes, the Sad class can't blink because of not having the implementation of a blink
-> method while the Happy class can.
-The code author appears to believe that certain classes should be able to blink instead of it
+> method while the Happy class does but the Sad class does have the code in the draw_eyes method to blink with the wide_open bool statement.
-> being a universal function.
+> The code author appears to believe that all smileys should be able to blink but only certain classes can blink.
 >

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

-> The code author most likely expects them to blink in the same way as to remain a theme across the smileys that can blink
+> The code author doesn't except them to blink in the same way has to portray the emotion of the program like the Happy class having a blink that makes
-> instead of showing a difference between them.
+> it look like it is happy while if the Sad class had the blink method it might be slower to make it seem more like it's sad.
 >

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.